SridharRamesh/HowSridharThinks/_math/SineProductProofs.md

 But also, this is clearly the Fourier series of $$(1 + R^x + R^{2x} + R^{3x} + \ldots) - (1 + R^{-x} + R^{-2x} + R^{-3x} + \ldots) = 1/(1 - R^x) - 1/(1 - R^{-x})$$, where $$R$$ is the base of exponentiation for rotation in the appropriate units.
 Which can be rewritten as something like $$(1 + R^x)/(1 - R^x) = \cot(x)$$.

-[Footnote: Note also that both terms here individually act like half of $$\cot(x)$$ as well, except they should be understood as having made a particular choice about its non-convergent average value, to be 1 or -1, as though the appropriate Dirac delta were added in to take care of this regardless of facts on the ground otherwise; adding these two terms together amounts to the symmetric choice of average value of 0, as though all our averaging is on regions centered at the origin.
-All the trickiness about having only conditional convergence of the ultimate cotangent series using appropriately balanced positive and negative terms presumably corresponds to this.]
+*[Note also that both terms here individually act like half of $$\cot(x)$$ as well, except they should be understood as having made a particular choice about its non-convergent average value, to be 1 or -1, as though the appropriate Dirac delta were added in to take care of this regardless of facts on the ground otherwise; adding these two terms together amounts to the symmetric choice of average value of 0, as though all our averaging is on regions centered at the origin.
+All the trickiness about having only conditional convergence of the ultimate cotangent series using appropriately balanced positive and negative terms presumably corresponds to this.]*

 And thus we get the cotangent series desired.
 As far as I am concerned, this is the Book proof/God's proof/Sridhar's proof [equivalent notions].
 It is the most direct, in some sense; this is the direct generating function type way that I would go about summing $$1/(x + n)$$ over all integers $$n$$, it illustrates a power general technique for adding up all translation shifts of a given function (multiplying its Fourier transform by a Dirac comb; i.e., retaining just the appropriately periodic components; this is known as "Poisson summation"), and furthermore, this series is the simplest and most uniform of the three equivalent series we could here consider.

-Sridhar's 3blue1brown proof (the Sailor and the Keeper)
+# Sridhar's 3blue1brown proof (the Sailor and the Keeper)

 I am fond of this proof as well, because I discovered it and it is nice, even though I do not think this is as Book as the previous one.
 I will write this up in text form eventually, but here's the video:

-See further details at [3b1b: The Wallis Product and the Sine Product]({{ site.baseurl }}{% link _math/3b1bSineProduct.md %}).
+See further details at [3blue1brown: The Wallis Product and the Sine Product]({{ site.baseurl }}{% link _math/3b1bSineProduct.md %}).

-Euler's original proof
+# Euler's original proof

 Euler is often said to have glibly moved from "$$\sin(x)/x$$ has roots at nonzero integer multiples of $$\pi$$" to "$$\sin(x)/x$$ is the product of $$(1 - x/(k\pi))$$ over each nonzero integer $$k$$" in solving the Basel problem, simply ignoring the problem of the fact that many other functions have precisely the same zeros.